rajvipulraj401/JavascriptCodes_Practise/es6 code/README.md

 ## Key Concept -

-Closure: In JavaScript, a closure is a function that has access to its own scope, the outer function’s scope, and the global scope.
+*Closure*: In JavaScript, a closure is a function that has access to its *own scope*, the outer function’s scope, and the global scope.
 Here, printNumTwo is a closure that captures the i from its scope where i is 1.
 Even after the loop ends and i becomes 3, printNumTwo() still returns 1 because it “Remembers” the value of i at the time it was created.
 If printNumTwo was defined outside of the for loop, after the loop has completed, it would just be a function that returns the current value of i, which would be 3 after the loop.
 But in that case, printNumTwo would not be a closure anymore.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## 2) const keywords-

-objects (including arrays and functions) assigned to a variable using const are still mutable.
-Using the const declaration only prevents reassignment of the variable identifier.
+Objects (including arrays and functions) assigned to a variable using const are still mutable.
+Using the *const declaration on objects only prevents reassignment of the variable identifier*.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## 3) Object.freeze

 - const declaration alone doesn't really protect data from mutation.(in objects like array , objects etc not primitive) they simply just stop from reassigning the variable.
-  To ensure your data doesn't change, JavaScript provides a function " Object.freeze " to prevent data mutation.
+  To ensure your data doesn't change, JavaScript provides a function " *Object.freeze* " to prevent data mutation.

-Any attempt at changing the object will be rejected, with an error thrown if the script is running in "strict mode".
+Any attempt at changing the object will be rejected, with an error thrown if the script is running in *"strict mode"*.

-In "non-strict mode", any attempts to modify a frozen object will fail silently—no error will be thrown, but the object will remain unchanged.
+In *"non-strict mode"*, any attempts to modify a frozen object will fail silently—no error will be thrown, but the object will remain unchanged.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------